agvitaglione/progetto_es/README.md

 ## Configuration file
 In _config.txt_ is possible to set:
-* IP and PORT of a host receiver to which the data wil be sent
+* IP and PORT of a host receiver to which the data wil be sent.
-* Number of axis
+* Number of axis.
-* Number of tyre per axys
+* Number of tyre per axys.
-* List of numberOfAxis x numberOfTyrePerAxys ID sensors.
+* List of _numberOfAxis x numberOfTyrePerAxys_ ID sensors.
 The sensors must be written in order from top-left to bottom-right.
 Use NONE if there are no sensors in that position.

 Here an example configuration file:
 ```